HuihuiYangshell/Udacity_Deep_Reeinforcement_Learning/p1_Navigation/README.md

   * Navigation_success.ipynb
   * dqn_agent.py
   * model.py
-* A file describing all the packages required to set up the environment
-  * environment.yml
 * The trained model
   * dqn_success.pth
 * A Report.pdf file describing the development process and the learning algorithm, along with ideas for future work